codebase-io/baroque/README.md

 Lines starting with `#` should always be treated as comments, and ignored when parsing values.
-Parsers may add extensions that treat subsequent shebang `!#` lines as configuration parameters.
+Parsers may add extensions that treat subsequent command `>` lines as configuration parameters.

 ### Baroque documents